wkeeling/selenium-wire/README.rst

 Selenium Wire
 =============

 Selenium Wire extends Selenium's Python bindings to give you access to the underlying requests made by the browser.
-It is a lightweight library designed for ease of use with minimal external dependencies.
+It allows you to capture requests and responses, as well as make changes to them on the fly.

 .. image:: https://travis-ci.org/wkeeling/selenium-wire.svg?branch=master
         :target: https://travis-ci.org/wkeeling/selenium-wire